wsasser3/content/src/content/lesson/[draft]context-api.md

 1. It is hard to share some data between the entire application.
 2. It is hard to pass data between components.
-3. Redux is still an overkill for the majority of the applications.
+3. Redux or even Flux is still an overkill for the majority of the applications.

-The Context API is here to solve those conundrums:
+The Context API is here to solve those conundrums with this particular goals in mind:

 1. Avoid "Property Hell": If you have worked with react already you probably have felt the frustration of passing properties all over your application, we call it "property hell".
 2. Have a centralized global application state: Instead of being limited to local states on views, you can now share data on one central store that is quickly available from any javascript file, view or component.